Durss/Durss/README.md

 \
 You may find me [<img src="https://user-images.githubusercontent.com/721001/142777116-2af74de5-de01-41c4-b05a-395034f06233.png" height="18"> live on Twitch](https://twitch.tv/durss) coding some of my projects or building wooden secret boxes you can check on my [🛠️ Portfolio](https://durss.ninja) or my [<img src="https://user-images.githubusercontent.com/721001/142777200-1f3ee02c-a44c-4a8f-adc8-920782b0fa13.png" height="18"> Instagram](https://www.instagram.com/durss/).\
 \
-If you like my work and want to thank me for sharing it, you can [☕ buy me a hot chocolate 💝](https://paypal.me/durss)\
+If you like my work and want to thank me for sharing it, you can [☕ buy me a grnadine and soda 💝](https://www.buymeacoffee.com/durss)\
 Or [❤ sponsor me ❤](https://github.com/sponsors/durss) if you're feeling it :)
 \
 \